cloudwego/sonic-rs/README.md

 4. Use JSON as a lazy array or object iterator with the blazing performance.

-5. Supprt `LazyValue`, `Number` and `RawNumber`(just like Golang's `JsonNumber`) in default.
+5. Support `LazyValue`, `Number` and `RawNumber`(just like Golang's `JsonNumber`) in default.

-6. The floating parsing percision is as Rust std in default.
+6. The floating parsing precision is as Rust std in default.

 ## Benchmark

+The main optimization in sonic-rs is the use of SIMD.
+However, we do not use the two-stage SIMD algorithms from `simd-json`.
+We primarily use SIMD in the following scenarios:
+1. parsing/serialize long JSON strings
+2. parsing the fraction of float number
+3. Getting a specific elem or field from JSON
+4. Skipping white spaces when parsing JSON

+More details about optimization can be found in [performance.md](docs/performance.md).

-Benchmarks environemnt:
+Benchmarks environment:

 ```
 Architecture:        x86_64